 To talk about how politics, white supremacy, patriarchy, and capitalism inform your work

-A high-touch, personalized experience, with me all up in your work, helping you find the jewels within
+A high-touch, personalized experience, with me all up in your nervous system, emotional roller-coasters, and dark nights of the soul

 Download the guide and join my email list for bold, real talk that gets you moving.